adonisjs/v6-docs/content/docs/http/response.md

 })
 ```

-Optionally you can generate an [Etag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) for the file contents.
+Optionally, you can generate an [Etag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) for the file contents.
 Using Etags will help the browser re-use the cached response from the previous request (if any).

 ```ts
 const filePath = app.makePath(`uploads/${params.file}`)